 Best Island Around Port Barton #3.
 Paradise Island

-Paradise Island is privately-owned island and a small fee per person is required for docking here, around 50 PHP.
+Paradise Island is a privately-owned island and a small fee per person is required for docking here, around 50 PHP.
 This fee goes to the caretaker and his wife, who go far and above in taking care of the island, such as keeping poachers away from the reef and raking the beach to rid it of sandflies.

 As a result, the beach here is pristine and has one of the best seascapes of the islands in Port Barton.
 It’s also a great lunching spot.
 You can bring your own or enjoy fresh-caught fish from the sea.